-Remixing the Sound Archive: Cut-up Poetry Recordings16 Jun 2017 Posted in digital humanities.
+Remixing the Sound Archive: Cut-up Poetry Recordings16 Jun 2017 Posted in digital humanities, talks.

 [Recently I spoke at NEMLA 2017 with Ken Sherwood and Chris Mustazza.
 The panel was on “Pedagogy and Poetry Audio: DH Approaches to Teaching Recorded Poetry/Archives,” and my own contribution extended some past experiments with using deformance as a mode of analysis for audio recordings.
 The talk was given from notes, but the following is a rough recreation of what took place.]